tcudok/json-schema-to-type/README.md

-# json-schema-to-instance-type
+# json-schema-to-type

-A compile-time TypeScript library that can generate the type of a JSON instance from a JSON Schema object.
+A compile-time TypeScript library that can generate the type of a JSON instance from a JSON Schema object type.

 ## Installation